Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:33:56

 What does that imply about how you think about politics or at least political structures?
-You think it would you you elect a mayor, but like, just forget no participation.
-He gets to do everything he wants to do for four years and you can get rid of in four years.
-But until then, no community meetings.
-Well, what does that imply about how you think cities and states and countries should be run?
+You elect a mayor, but no participation.
+He gets to do everything he wants to do for four years and you can get rid of him in four years but until then, no community meetings.
+What does that imply about how you think cities and states and countries should be run?

 Nadia Asparouhova 0:34:17